-Established in 2008, the Education Partnerships Program (EPP) is a proposal-based program designed to promote collaboration among First Nations, provinces, Indigenous Services Canada (ISC) and other stakeholders.
+Established in 2008, the Education Partnerships Program (EPP) is a proposal-based program designed to promote collaboration among First Nations, provinces, Indigenous Services Canada (ISC) and other partners.
 It aims to advance First Nations student achievement in First Nations and provincial schools.

-- Partnership Establishment and Partnership Advancement: The first component of the EPP supports the establishment and the advancement of formal tripartite partnership arrangements.
+- Partnership Establishment and Partnership Advancement: the first component of the EPP supports the establishment and the advancement of formal tripartite partnership arrangements.
 These partnership arrangements aim to share expertise and resources, and assist in the development of practical working relationships between First Nations and provincial officials and educators, to ensure supports are in place for all First Nations students.
 These arrangements also open the way to better coordination and transition between First Nations and provincial systems.
 The result will be concrete benefits for the students, teachers and administrators involved, which should lead to improved educational outcomes for First Nations students.

-While both the Partnership and the Structural Readiness components of EPP use the same proposal template, each component has different eligibility criteria and guidelines, and must be accessed via a separate proposal.
+While both the Partnership and the Structural Readiness components of EPP use the same proposal template, each component has different eligibility criteria and guidelines and must be accessed via a separate proposal.
 Recipient eligibility for Structural Readiness is not dependent on having a tripartite Memorandum of Understanding (MOU).

 Although the EPP was set to expire on March 31, 2020, a process is underway to ensure the sustainability of the program beyond 2020.

 A third component, Regional Implementation is being contemplated, based on the policy proposal that was recently co-developed with First Nations.
 It aims to fundamentally improve the way ISC funds elementary and secondary education, while supporting regional and local diversity and implementing the principle of First Nations control of First Nations education.
 The new component will provide support for:

 - the delivery of information sessions